 Personal profile.
-Prior to class time (by 9:59AM) on Jan.
-21th, please submit via Quercus a profile of yourself.
-Include: 1) a recent photo, 2) your major(s)/minor(s), 3) one thing you expect to get from this class, 4) what you hope to do after college, 5) one non-academic activity you enjoy, 6) one positive and one negative Covid-19 experience, 7) anything else you wish to include about yourself.
+Submit via Quercus a profile of yourself.
+Include: 1) a recent photo, 2) your major(s)/minor(s), 3) one thing you expect to get from this class, 4) what you hope to do after college, 5) one non-academic activity you enjoy, 6) anything else you wish to include about yourself.
+These will be graded; I am looking for an honest and thoughtful response to question 3 in particular.

 Reading responses.
-For each week with assigned readings, you will be asked to write weekly responses to the assigned course material (500 words max) that consider the following:
+For each week with assigned readings, you will be asked to write weekly responses to the assigned course material.
+These should be 500 words max.
+This is a hard max, I will not read any words past 500.
+Writing and thinking is improved by an effort at being concise.
+When writing your responses, consider but do not be constrained by the following:

-- What did you see as the most important insights or ideas from the assigned readings? - What are your critical reactions to the readings (strengths and weaknesses)? - What issues did you find particularly interesting, or what would you like to discuss in class?
+- Did the reading inspire any original thoughts or insightful questions? - What did you see as the most important insights or ideas from the assigned readings? - What are your critical reactions to the readings (strengths and weaknesses)?

 Since this is a 400-level course, I do not provide guidelines for the structure or content of the reading response - feel free to organize your response in any way that makes sense to you.
-However, each reading response must include both a brief summary of the central ideas or concepts from the readings and go beyond summary to include some analysis of the readings (e.g. the response should answer at least some of the questions outlined above).
-I will evaluate responses based on: (1) how well they identify (and demonstrate comprehension of) each reading's main points and (2) the quality of the analysis.
+However, each reading response must go beyond a summary and include some critical analysis of the readings or theorize some ideas of your own that were inspired by the reading.
+I will evaluate responses based on: (1) how well they demonstrate comprehension of the reading's main points and (2) the quality of the analysis.
 Presentation and clarity of writing will also be considered.

-These responses must be submitted to the course website no later than noon on Wednesday (the day before class).
+These responses must be submitted to the course website no later than noon on Monday (the day before class).
 Since the point is to prepare you for a good in-class discussion, late assignments will not be accepted.
 However, to allow for some flexibility, each student is allowed one opportunity to submit their reading response up to one week (7 days) late for full credit.